UFO religion: History

-UFO religions developed first in such countries as the United States, Canada, France, the United Kingdom, and Japan as the concept presumes the cultural context of a society technologically advanced enough to conceive of ET as such and one in which religion of any kind is not discouraged or suppressed.
+UFO religions developed first in such countries as the United States, Canada, France, the United Kingdom, and Japan as the concept presumes the cultural context of a society technologically advanced enough to conceive of ETs as such and one in which religion of any kind is not discouraged or suppressed.
 The term "flying saucers" and the popular notion of the UFO originated in 1947.
 The study of UFO religions among sociologists, historians, theologians, scholars of religious studies and new religious movements began during the 1950s.

 J. Gordon Melton identifies the first UFO religion as the group "I AM" Activity, founded by Guy Ballard.
 This was disputed by Christopher Partridge, who viewed it as a theosophical religion that was a precursor to genuine UFO religions like the Aetherius Society and George Adamski.
 The 1947 Roswell incident was a key point in time within UFO spirituality, increasing its prominence in the public mind.
 Partridge notes that within the thought processes of UFO religions after 1947, many of these groups maintained beliefs that extraterrestrial beings were "heralds of a new era".